davidsantiago/clojure-hbase/README.markdown

 Very immature, barely tested.
 Bug reports and input welcome.

+## Lately...

+Added a first cut at most of the Admin functions.
+Untested so far.

 ## Upcoming

-* Support for the HBase Admin functions.
 * Some sort of unit test situation.

 ## License